ioccc-src/winner/bugs.md

 ## [1989/robison](1989/robison/robison.c) ([README.md](1989/robison/README.md))
 ## STATUS: INABIAF - please **DO NOT** fix

-This program will crash with numbers with non-binary digits.
+This program will very likely crash or break into tiny bits :-) if you feed it numbers with non-binary digits.

 ## [1989/westley](1989/westley/westley.c) ([README.md](1989/westley/README.md))